martenframework/marten/docs/docs/models-and-databases/raw-sql.md

 Finally, it should be noted that Marten does not validate the SQL queries you specify to the [`#raw`](./reference/query-set.md#raw) query set method.
 It is the developer's responsibility to ensure that these queries are (i) valid and (ii) that they return records that correspond to the considered model.

-## Filtering with Raw SQL subqueries
+## Filtering with raw SQL predicates

-Marten also provides a feature to filter query sets using raw SQL subqueries within the `#filter` method.
+Marten also provides a feature to filter query sets using raw SQL predicates within the `#filter` method.
 This is useful when you need more complex filtering logic than simple field comparisons but still want to leverage Marten's query building capabilities.

 ### Positional arguments

-You can pass a raw SQL subquery fragment along with its parameters directly to the `#filter` method:
+You can pass a raw SQL predicate fragment along with its parameters directly to the `#filter` method:

 ```crystal
 Post.all.filter("published = ?", true)